erinaldosouza/app-simple-crud-ms/README.md

 ## How do I test it?

 ### Running Tests with Maven
-Navigate to the `/ms` directory and run:
+Navigate to the `/ms` directory, open your CLI and run the following command:
 ```sh
 mvn clean install
 ```